DexterHuang/CyberCodeOnline/Tutorial.md

+This document is contributed by [mr_moe](https://github.com/donburks ) and [hildjj](https://github.com/hildjj)
+if you would like to help maintain it please feel free to create PR at https://github.com/DexterHuang/CyberCodeOnline

 # Getting Started in CyberCodeOnline

 Put yourself in the mindframe of a developer using [Visual Studio Code](https://code.visualstudio.com/).
 That's what it will look like to people walking past you can see your screen, but who don't look closely.